FrancisBanville/ms_interpreting_probabilities/README.md

 for better guidelines regarding the interpretation and manipulation of these types of webs first.
-For these reasons, our primary focus in this contribution will be on addressing the challenges in interpreting and using interaction probabilities in Bernoulli distributions, in both local and metawebs.
+For these reasons, our primary focus in this contribution will be on addressing the challenges in interpreting and using interaction probabilities in Bernoulli distributions, in both local webs and metawebs.

 ## Local webs: communities interacting in space and time